Veterans & Social Security Disability: What You Need to Know

 The application process for both Veterans and SSD benefits can be tremendously complex, however, you do not have to navigate this process alone.
 Whether you want to contest the denial of a claim or are just beginning the application process, Disability Action Advocates can help.
 Our Sacramento Social Security disability attorneys possess more than two decades of experience helping injured veterans get the compensation that they deserve.

 Questions about your SDD claim?
-Call (888) 421-8705 and speak to an attorney about your legal options.
+Contact us today at (888) 421-8705 to speak to an attorney about your legal options.